 Adding The Short Straps

-Lay the front of the apron right side facing up, place the smaller straps 1/2″ from the side and aligning them with the top edge of the chest area.
+Lay the front of the apron right side facing up, place the smaller straps 1/2″ from the side and align them with the top edge of the chest area.

 Place the facing print right side down on top and sew at 3/8″.
 All around the facing.
 Clip the corners.

 The first thing you need to do is to sew the dart in the back of the skirt.

 If you are a beginner you might want to check this easy tutorial on how to sew a dart.

 Before sewing the skirt, make sure the facing of the apron is folded upwards.
 This detail is important because we will need it to be up to be able to able to sew the bias tape later.

 Sew the skirt back at 3/8″ from the waist to about 1″.
 Leave a gap of 1″ open then continue sewing all the way to the hem of the apron.
 This gap is where you will be threading the belt to be able to tie the apron.